Cris Carter: Minnesota Vikings

 The Minnesota Vikings claimed the troubled wide receiver off waivers on September 4, 1990, for only $100.
 Stuck behind Hassan Jones and resident star receiver, Anthony Carter (no relation), Carter didn't see very many passes come his way during his first season in Minnesota.
 He did gain a measure of revenge against his former team, however, catching six passes for 151 yards, including a 78-yard touchdown, in a Monday Night contest at Philadelphia on October 15.
 Carter finished the 1990 campaign with 27 receptions for 413 yards and 3 touchdowns.

 In 1991, Carter stepped forward as Minnesota's top pass catcher.
 He led the team with 72 receptions, 962 yards, and 5 touchdown catches.
 The winds of change were blowing in Minnesota; after a second straight disappointing season head coach Jerry Burns retired.
 Stanford head coach Dennis Green was named as his replacement on January 10, 1992, and began a house cleaning process.
-"The New Sheriff in Town" released stalwarts like RB Herschel Walker and QB Wade Wilson and traded DT Keith Millard to the Seattle Seahawks.
+"The New Sheriff in Town" released stalwarts like running back Herschel Walker and quarterback Wade Wilson and traded defensive tackle Keith Millard to the Seattle Seahawks.

 The Vikings returned to NFL prominence in 1992, posting an 11-5 record and capturing their first NFC Central Division title since 1989.
 With Rich Gannon and Sean Salisbury alternating at QB, Carter remained the team's primary aerial weapon—leading the team with 53 receptions, 681 yards, and 6 touchdowns despite missing the final four games of the season with a broken collar bone.
 The Vikings season ended in disappointment, however, as the defending Super Bowl champions Washington Redskins upended them 24-7 in the Wild Card round.

-In 1993, veteran QB Jim McMahon acted as the team's primary signal-caller and Carter had a breakout season.
+In 1993, veteran quarterback Jim McMahon acted as the team's primary signal-caller and Carter had a breakout season.
 He posted career highs in receptions, 86, and yards, 1,071, while catching 9 touchdowns — all team highs, and appeared in his first Pro Bowl.
 The Vikings finished the season 9-7, good enough for a playoff berth, but fell 17–10 to the New York Giants in the Wild Card round.